-The best way to save money on a big chunk of your selling costs is to find a realtor who charges lower listing fees.
-In North Dakota, real estate commission costs an average of $14,875 — that's typically more expensive than the rest of your closing costs combined!
+The best way to reduce your selling costs is to find a realtor who charges lower listing fees.
+In North Dakota, real estate commission costs an average of $16,082 — that's usually more expensive than the rest of your closing costs combined!

 Thankfully, there's a way to save big by selling with Clever.
 With listing fees of just 1.5%, you'll save thousands on realtor commission, putting more money in your pocket.

 How much are seller closing costs in North Dakota?

 In North Dakota, expect to pay about 2.76% of your home's sale price in closing costs — not including realtor fees.
 At the median home value of $284,130, this equates to around $7,856 at closing.
 Learn more about what makes up seller closing costs in North Dakota.